Domain Validation (DV) Information

 Another method is DNS record verification, where we provide a unique code that must be added to the domain DNS records.
 Once we detect the correct record, domain ownership is confirmed.
 This method is useful for those who do not have access to an allowed e-mail addresses or prefer a more technical approach.

-Why Is DV Validation Needed?
+Why is DV Validation Needed?

 DV validation plays a crucial role in internet security by ensuring that SSL Certificates are only issued to individuals or organizations that genuinely own or control a domain.